khantilchoksi/Slack-Bot/Design_1.2.md

 * [S1] User writes that "Hey @bot, can you please create a storyboard”.
 * [S2] Bot provides a list of options for the templates in the form of drop-down list having Scrum-board, Waterfall-board, …, Blank-board.
 * [S3] User can pick any one of them by selecting the list from drop-down list.
-* [S4] Bot will provide all the lists created by default in the template selected by the user.
+* [S4] Bot will provide all the lists created by default (e.g. Resources, Sprint Planning, Current Sprint,... ) in the template selected by the user.
 * [S5] Bot will further ask if user wants to do any of the following actions:
     * Modify the name of the list
         * Bot: (Displays all Trello Storyboard lists in dropdown list)